microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 This [sample](Dockerfile) demonstrates how to use .NET Framework and Docker together.

-The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](https://hub.docker.com/r/microsoft/dotnet-framework-sdk/).
+The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](../../README.sdk.md).

-This sample requires the [Docker client](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+This sample requires the [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/).

 ## Try a pre-built .NET Framework Docker Image

-You can quickly run a container with a pre-built [.NET Framework Docker image](https://hub.docker.com/r/microsoft/dotnet-framework-samples/).
+You can quickly run a container with a pre-built [.NET Framework Docker image](../../README.samples.md).

 Type the following [Docker](https://www.docker.com/products/docker) command: